notifhy/frontend/privacy.md

 ## Definitions
 These definitions apply regardless of capitalization or quantity.
- - **Application** refers to NotifHy and the resources that are intellectual property of its operators for the purposes of operating NotifHy
+ - **Application** refers to NotifHy and the resources that are the intellectual property of its operators for the purposes of operating NotifHy
  - **Company** (also referred to as "us", "we", "our") refers to Attituding and the other administrators, if any
- - **Service** refers to the purposes or functions that the application offers or can be used for
+ - **Service** refers to the purposes or functions that the application offers
  - **You** (also referred to as "your") refers to the individual or legal entity accessing this application

 ## What Data Do We Collect?
 This application collects the following:
-  - Channel information
-    - Channel Id
-    - Channel name
-    - Channel permissions
-    - Channel type
-  - Configuration
-    - Module settings
-    - Minecraft UUID
-  - Hypixel player data
-    - Hypixel game type
-    - Hypixel game mode
-    - Hypixel game map
-    - Hypixel language
-    - Hypixel last reward claimed
-    - Hypixel last login
-    - Hypixel last logout
-    - Hypixel Minecraft version
-    - Hypixel online status
-    - Hypixel reward streak
-    - Hypixel total daily rewards
-    - Hypixel total rewards
-  - Member information
-    - Member permissions
-  - Server information
-    - Server Id
-    - Server member count
-    - Server name
-    - Server owner Id
-    - Server owner name
-    - Server permissions
+  - Configuration, which consists of data from buttons, select menus, and slash commands, such as true/false values, numbers, letters, Minecraft UUID, and other parameters directly provided by you
+  - Hypixel player data, which consists of your game type, game mode, game map, language, last reward claimed, last login, last logout, Minecraft version, online status, reward streak, total daily rewards and your total rewards
+  - Server information, which consists of the bot permissions, channel Id, channel name, channel type, Id, member count, name, owner Id, and owner name
-  - Slash command arguments
+  - Slash command arguments, which are defined as any data provided through a slash command
-  - Timestamps
-    - This can be a Unix timestamp, a [ISO8601 date](https://www.loc.gov/standards/datetime/iso-tc154-wg5_n0038_iso_wd_8601-1_2016-02-16.pdf "ISO8601 date"), or similar
-  - User
-    - User discriminator
-    - User Id
-    - User name
+  - User data, which consists of your discriminator, Id, server permissions, and user name

 ## How Do We Collect Your Data?
 This application collects data when you: